BrunofM6/fnn-in-c/README.md

 ## Objects

 ### layer
 The 'layer' structure encapsulates the parameters and state for a single computational layer within the neural network.
-Its fields are designed for the [feedforward and backtracking operations](#operations) objectives.
+Its fields are designed for the [feedforward and backtracking operations](#operations).
 These are the parameters:

 - **num_neurons**: neuron count in layer.